lustre-labs/dev-tools/README.md

     `start` commands are run.

-  - `lustre/dev add tailwind` - Download a platform-appropriate version of the Tailwind binary.
-Lustre will automatically use this to compile your styles if it detects a `tailwind.config.js` in your project but will not download it automatically.
+  - `lustre/dev add tailwind` - Download a platform-appropriate version of the Tailwind v4 binary.
+Lustre will automatically use this to compile your styles if it detects an `app.css` file containing `@import "tailwindcss"` in your project root, but will not download the binary automatically.
 Be sure to add the following to your root level `index.html`

     `<link rel="stylesheet" type="text/css" href="/priv/static/my_app.css" />`